msvivianso/wwc-basic-blog/README.md

 $ git remote add origin <github project url>
 ```

-You should see your ```github project url``` on the Github project page once you have created a new repository.
+You can find your ```github project url``` on the Github project page once you have created a new repository.

 In git, ```remote``` just refers to a "remote" location where your code exists, a centralized location somewhere other than your own computer.
 In this case the remote is referring to Github.
 By running the above command, we are adding a remote location called ```origin``` which points to the project url in Github.